-perspective is one of the fundamental skills you need to learn to make realistic edits, and Photoshop has a few perspective tools that can definitely be helpful and facilitate our workflow
+perspective is one of the many fundamental skills you need to master to make realistic edits, and Photoshop has a few perspective tools that can definitely be helpful and facilitate your workflow

 In this tutorial, you are going to discover 3 ways to use perspective transform in Photoshop, to transform, manipulate and also place an object in Perspective.